AlexanderFur/cyber_notes/Cyber.md

 ---
 ## …or push an existing repository from the command line
+( To find correct url, see footnote: [^1])

 >	git remote add origin https://github.com/AlexanderFur/obsidian_notes.git

 >	git branch -M main